The name of this organization shall be the American Institute of Homeopathy, hereinafter referred to as the AIH.

 (b) the promotion of the science and art of homeopathic medicine;

 (c) the dissemination of homeopathic medical knowledge;

 (d) the safeguard of the interests of the homeopathic medical profession;

 (e) the elevation and improvement of the standards of homeopathic medical education, and

 (f) the attainment of general recogniton and public acceptance of homeopathy.

-Section 2.01: The AIH shall have an office in the District of Columbia, and may have offices in such other places as the Board of Trustees may from time to time determine.
+Section 2.01: The AIH shall have an office in the Commonwealth of Virginia, and may have offices in such other places as the Board of Trustees may from time to time determine.

-Section 3.01: The AIH shall be composed of members of the following five(5) classes:
+Section 3.01: The AIH shall be composed of members of the following four (4) classes: